reflectoring/reflectoring.github.io/_posts/2021-05-07-spring-cloud-aws-rds.md

 cloud.aws.rds.instances[0].password=pocadmin
 cloud.aws.rds.instances[0].databaseName=mysql
 ```
-The first three properties are used to specify the security credentials for connecting to AWS and the region as `us-east-1`.
-The next four properties are used to specify the AWS RDS instance name, user name, password and the database name.
+The first set of three properties are used to specify the security credentials for connecting to AWS and the region as `us-east-1`.
+The next set of four properties are used to specify the AWS RDS instance name, user name, password and the database name.
 We had specified the AWS RDS instance name when we created our DB instance in RDS along with user name and password.
+RDS intances are referred by `instances[0]` for first instance, `instances[1]` for second instance, and so on.

-Database name is the name of the database we create after connecting to the instance.
+Database name is the name of the database `msql` (selected in the MySQL Shell in the previous section) in the AWS RDS DB instance we want our application to connect from our application.

-Our repository class with the JdbcTemplate looks like this:
+This data source can now be injected into any Spring Bean like our repository class in our example as shown here:

 ```java
 @Service